030/sasm/README.md

 ```

 Save the file.
 Update the permissions to ensure that you are the
-only man that is able to read and write to the config file:
+only one that is able to read and write to the config file:

 ```bash
 chmod 0600 ~/.sasm/config.yml